amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        paper unfriendly and hard to verify.
 The appendix is also in a messy.

 We apologize for the lack of citations and the messy appendix.
-For the first subsection of Related Work, we got carried away in making formal claims, and did not include informal comparisons to other lens languages.
-We will make sure to make such comparisons and citations in the next version of the paper.
+For the first subsection of Related Work, we focused on making formal claims, and did not include informal comparisons to other lens languages.
+We will make sure to make such comparisons and include a fuller set of citations in the next version of the paper.
 We will similarly improve the appendix.

                                 -------------